 As home of the Army’s most rigorous training and indoctrination programs since the early 20thcentury – including the Infantry, Armor, Ranger, and Officer Candidate Schools – Fort Benning has been responsible for the training of millions of American heroes, including many of the WWII veterans featured in the American Road to Victory series.

-Currently, the films are available for private screenings as part of a National Infantry Museum tour package.
+Currently, the films are available for private screenings as part of exclusive museum tour packages.
 Often, the museum will host special public screenings on Memorial Day and Veterans Day.

 To counter the sensational Hollywood depiction of WWI combat, Jonathan Kitzen produced the documentary film, War of Wars, using original 3D photographs from the costliest battle in world history: the Battle of the Somme, which claimed the lives of over a million Soldiers.
 To tell the story, modern-day veterans provide voiceover narration describing their own time in combat to highlight the universal experience that all Soldiers share.
 Over 10,000 original 3D stereoscopic images of the war taken by photographers and soldiers in the trenches.

 The concept of three-dimensional photography is as old as photography itself.
 “There are even 1200 images from the American Civil War that were taken in 3D,” says Kitzen.
 “By the time World War I came around, 3D was at its peak with perhaps as many as 100,000 images having been taken on the battlefield – of which perhaps 20,000 remain in various collections today.”